 If you use problems with an IMAP or Kolab resource than an IMAP log can be very useful, because a developer can really see that is sent/received from the IMAP server.
 Please be aware, that the IMAP log shows all content, so there can be very private stuff inside.
 Have a look into the IMAP log before sending it around.

 KIMAP_LOGFILE=/tmp/imap.log akonadictl restart

-Afterwards you find for each imap connection a file /tmp/imap.log.<PID>.<ID>.
+Afterwards you find for each IMAP connection a file /tmp/imap.log.<PID>.<ID>.

-Than you see the log in the console.
+Then you see the log in the console.